williamlamjy/mTracker/docs/DeveloperGuide.md

 ### Add instrument feature
 The add instrument functionality is mainly handled by the `console` and `commands` components.
 Within the `console` component, the `InputParser` class implements the method `InputParser#getAddInstrumentParameters()`.
-This method calls `AddInstrumentParser#filterByInstrumentType()` which will then guide the user through the process of adding a new instrument.
+This method calls `AddInstrumentParser#filterByInstrumentType(componentComponents)` which will then guide the user through the process of adding a new instrument.

 The figure below represents the sequence diagram when the user wants to add a stock: